giacomoto/giacomoto/README.md

 - 👋 Hi, I’m @giacomoto
 - 👀 I’m interested in Metal and JS
-- 🌱 I’m currently learning Angular and Prestashop Frameworks
+- 🌱 I’m currently working with Angular and Symfony frameworks
 - 💞️ I’m looking to collaborate on ¯ \ _ (ツ) _ / ¯
 - 📫 How to reach me ¯ \ _ (ツ) _ / ¯